Sandakan: Security

 Sandakan is one of the six districts that is involved in the Eastern Sabah Security Command (ESSCOM), a dusk to dawn sea curfew which had been enforced since 19 July 2014 by the Malaysian government to repel attacks from militant groups in the Southern Philippines.

 Geography

-Sandakan is located on the eastern coast of Sabah facing the Sulu Sea, with the town is known as one of the port towns in Malaysia.
-The town is located approximately 1,900 kilometres from the Malaysia's capital Kuala Lumpur, 28 kilometres from the international border with the Philippines and 319 kilometres from Kota Kinabalu, the capital of Sabah.
+Sandakan is located on the eastern coast of Sabah facing the Sulu Sea, with the town known as one of the port towns in Malaysia.
+The town is located approximately 1,900 kilometres east-northeast from Malaysia's capital Kuala Lumpur, 28 kilometres from the international border with the Philippines and 319 kilometres east of Kota Kinabalu, the capital of Sabah.
 The district itself is surrounded by Beluran (known as Labuk-Sugut District before) and Kinabatangan district.
 Not far from the town, there are the three Malaysian Turtle Islands, Selingaan, Gulisaan and Bakkungan Kechil.
 The nearest islands to the town are Berhala, Duyong, Nunuyan Darat, Nunuyan Laut, and Bai island.